All Episodes

 And they claim that they've got confirmation and backup for this.

-They said that Sarah Palin was shocked to find out at the beginning of the Iraq War that it was not the Queen who made decisions about what the British government would do.
+They said that Sarah Palin was shocked to find out at the beginning of the Iraq war that it was not the queen who made decisions about what the British government would do.

-So that's that scene is in the book.
+So that scene is in the book.

-Apparently Palin thought the Queen made all the decisions.
+Apparently, Palin thought the queen made all the decisions.

-That's the point they're going to be.
+That's the point they're going to make.

 And there are three others.

-I just don't a couple days ago, and I don't remember what the other examples are.
+I just don't, a couple days ago, and I don't remember what the other examples are.

 And that's the purpose of the book.